hyperf/hyperf/docs/en/metric.md

 ];
 ```

-#### Add /metrics route to Worker
+#### Add /metrics route in Worker

-Add Prometheus routes in config/routes.php.
+Add Prometheus route in config/routes.php.

-> Note that if you want to get metrics under Workers, you need to handle the state sharing between Workers yourself.
+> Note that if you want to get metrics in the Worker, you need to handle the state sharing problem between Workers yourself.
 One way is to store the state in Redis as described above.

 ```php
 <?php